thias/glim/README.md

-THIS REPO IS A FORK FROM thias/glim WITH PR MERGED.
+*This repository is a fork thias/glim with some PR merges.
-If you do PR here, I will merge them.
+If you ask for PR here, I will merge them.*

 GRUB2 Live ISO Multiboot
 ========================